 I hardly need to weigh in because I already did – in depth, last summer, at the peak of the last Momo wave.
-But I will only to highlight the best thinking I’ve seen this go round and add 4 points – lessons from this – to consider when the next wave hits (because this will certainly not be the last, and why reinvent the wheel every time?).
+But I will only highlight the best thinking I’ve seen this go round and add 4 points – lessons to consider from this time for when the next wave hits (because this will certainly not be the last, and why reinvent the wheel every time?).
 First the points:

 - Who’s the (potential) victim, anyway?
 If we really want to be helpful we need to understand a fundamental truth of online victimization: Not all children and teens are equally at risk online.
 Yet every response I see to these viral scares seems to be working from the premise that all young people are sitting ducks.
 They’re not.
 We know this from a decade and a half of youth online risk research.
 It was a key finding in a thorough review of the youth online risk research by a national task force I served on in 2008, and is again confirmed by a major UK study, which found that “current advice on safety fails to take into account [10-16 year-olds’] differing levels of resilience.”
 Might this inform our messaging and advisories?